 - Dynamic, fine-grained access controls: Create consistent role, attribute and tag-based access control policies at the table, file, row and column levels across multiple cloud services.

 - Data masking, encryption and governance: Enable a comprehensive data access and management platform for the automation of policy enforcement.

 - Distributed, cloud-native policy enforcement: Configure access control policies and encryption across diverse cloud data and analytics services for all users through a unified, single pane of glass.

 - Instant visibility into data assets: Support regulatory and corporate compliance initiatives with audit and reporting capabilities.
 Data access is monitored for anomalous behavior, and alerts are automatically generated when sensitive data is accessed or moved.

 Take the next step in your DSP journey.
-Get your free copy of the Gartner Hype Cycle for Data Security, 2022 to learn more about DSP business impact, drivers, and expert recommendations.
-Download your free copy of the Hype Cycle report.
+Learn more about DSP business impact, drivers, and expert recommendations with your free copy of the Gartner Hype Cycle for Data Security, 2023.